mar10/wsgidav/doc/sphinx/run-configure.rst

 For a start, you should copy
 :download:`Sample Configuration<../../wsgidav.conf.sample>` or
 :download:`Annotated Sample Configuration<../annotated_wsgidav.conf>`
 and edit it to your needs.
+You can also use a JSON file for configuration.
+Take a look at the
+:download:`JSON Sample Configuration<../../wsgidav.json.sample>`.

 .. seealso:: :doc:`configuration-file`.